chandanvars/jsonapi_agent/README.md

 4. **For Large Responses**
    - Only highlight important fields (3-5 recommended)
    - Too many fields create multiple screenshots

+5. **Using Append Mode Effectively**
+   - Use the same "Report File Name" for related tests
+   - Give each test case a descriptive name (e.g., `Login_Success`, `Login_Invalid`)
+   - Perfect for organizing test suites in one Excel file
+   - Each tab will show side-by-side request/response comparison

+6. **Test Case Naming Convention**
+   - Use underscores instead of spaces: `Create_User` not `Create User`
+   - Keep names short (max 31 characters - Excel limitation)
+   - Be descriptive: `API_Get_Users_200` better than `Test1`

 ## 🔧 Troubleshooting